prajwalghotkar/A-Capstone-Project-on-Data-Science-and-Analytics/README.md

 - **Account, order table with card, disposition, client, district table based on account id(left join)**

 #### Use the following SQL from Python to access data
-- ** Join account, order, card, disposition, client, district with loan, transaction table based on account_id(inner join)**
+- **Join account, order, card, disposition, client, district with loan, transaction table based on account_id(inner join)**
--
+- This GitHub repository includes detailed solutions for all tasks in the Capstone_Project_On_Data_Science_By_Prajwal file